christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/g52-tactical-shield.md

   thumbnail = ""
 +++

-The G52 Tactical Shield is an upgrade from a standard ballistic shield that was equipped with a high powered flash device capable of blinding enemies at short range.
+The G52 Tactical Shield is an upgrade from a standard ballistic shield that was equipped with a high powered flash device capable of blinding enemies at short range.<!--more-->

 ## Usage